HankB/MkDocs-blog/tech/Raspberry-Pi.md

 And have stress tested using a variety of stressers.
 The CPU temperature goes up to about 82°C max.
 I would be concerned if I was running that kind of load at all times, but I'm not.
 * CPU case.
 I like the FLIRC cases a lot.
 Big hunk of aluminum with a molded in protrusion that contacts the CPU through a small pad and does a great job of drawing heat from the processor.
 It's compoletely passive so it won't stop working if a fan fails because there is no fan needed.

+## Pi Zero, W, 2W and others

+* Overlay FS and `unattended-upgrades` - No!
+I use some of these essentially as embedded systems so it seemed natural to employ the Overlay File System (R/O FS, Overlay FS) to reduce SD card failure.
+I run some of these on really cheap SD cards.
+I also prefer to keep `unattended-upgrades` installed to stay current with security upgrades.
+Unfortunately the two don't mix very well.
+The Overlay FS "overlays" the R/O FS with RAM so when `apt-get update` runs, it fills RAM with disk changes and results in "no space on /".

+On hosts that I have enabled Overlay RS, I have had to uninstall `unattended-upgrades`.
+I should look into PXE boot to see if systems that run from that can stay up to date and of course, not burn up SD cards.
+Unfortunately WiFi boot is problematic due to the need to establish an association before anything else can happen.